-2.4 Extraction of tannin from tea leaf
+2.3 Extraction of tannin from tea leaf

-Black tea was used for this experiment.
-500 mL of water was taken in a pot, and 50 g of black tea leaf was added into it.
-The pot was placed above a burner, and the temperature was monitored by using a thermometer.
-A temperature of 60° was maintained for 10 minutes.
-The offscourings of the tea leaves were separated by using 100% viscose fabric.
-The remaining tannin was measured, and 300 mL of solution was obtained.
 Black tea was use for this experiment.
 500mL of water was taken in a pot and 50g of black tea leaf was added into it.
 The pot was placed above a burner and temperature was monitored by using a thermometer.
 60° of temperature was maintained for 10 minutes.
 The offscourings of the tea leaves was separated by using 100% viscose fabric.
-The remaining tannin was measured and 300mL of solution was obtained (Fig.4).
+The remaining tannin was measured and 300mL of solution was obtained (Fig.4). to be used as reinforcement for the composite preparation.

 Fig.4.
 Extraction of Tannin.
-Tea Leaves (a), and Tannin extracted from tea leaf (b).
+Tea Leaves (a), Tannin extracted from tea leaf (b).

-2.5 Pre-treatment of Fabrics
+2.4 Pre-treatment of Fabrics

-The gray fabric of cotton, viscose, and CVC was pretreated by doing scouring and bleaching.
+The gray fabric of cotton, viscose and CVC was pre-treated by doing scouring and bleaching.
 All three of the gray samples were taken in a pot.
-After adding necessary chemicals, the pot was taken on a burner, and a constant 100°C temperature was maintained for 45 minutes.
-Details of the pre-treatment process are mentioned in Table 1.
+After adding necessary chemicals then the pot was taken on a burner and constant 100°C temperature was maintained for 45 minutes.
+Details of the Pre-treatment process are mentioned in Table 1.